jagarsoft/php-state-machine/README.md

 1. You can execute a _guard_ in order to cancel transition
 1. You can execute a function _before_ and/or _after_ action
 1. You can create _StateMachine_ from _Array_ or _Winzou_ config
+1. You can store extra data in transition

 Coming soon... you will be able to create _StateMachine_ from other sources, for instance, DOT definition.
 _StateMachine_ so created is fully functional and will respond to their events.